cloudwm/installer/README.md

 # Installer

-Installer is a set of scripts for installing services, apps and tweaking operating system on Ubuntu 18.04 LTS server.
+Installer is a set of scripts for installing services, apps and tweaking operating system on Ubuntu 18.04/20.04 LTS servers.

 It is developed to help DevOps to simplify servers automated installation.